Xetibo/ReSet-Doc/sections/result/mock_system.typ

 #subsubsection("Macro Usage")
 The mock system will be used within the session(userspace) DBus, which does not require any special permissions.
-However, the actual implementation of NetworkManager or bluez both exist in the system wide DBus, as they require hardware access.
+However, the actual implementation of NetworkManager or bluez both exist in the system-wide DBus, as they require hardware access.
 This situation requires ReSet to differentiate between session DBus and system DBus depending on the configuration.
 Just like in
 @PluginTesting, Rust allows the differentiation of testing, debug or release configuration via compiler flags.

-In @dbus_method, the Rust macro for differentation between session and system DBus is visualized.
+In @dbus_method, the Rust macro for differentiation between session and system DBus is visualized.

 #let code = "